omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-still reading 2.8 now.
+finished chapter 2.
-Should start from page 80.
+Should start from chapter 3 page 103.